$1/k$-homogeneous long solenoids: Introduction

-To make the above question more precise, given a continuum $Y$ by $\operatorname{Homeo}(Y)$ denote its homeomorphism group.
-We say that $Y$ is \textit{$\frac{1}{k}$-homogeneous} if the action of $\operatorname{Homeo}(Y)$ on $Y$ has exactly $k$ orbits, where $k$ is a cardinal number.
-So homogeneous spaces are $\frac{1}{1}$-homogeneous and the smaller the $k$ is the more homogeneous $Y$ is.
+To make the above question more precise, given a continuum $Y$ let $\operatorname{Homeo}(Y)$ denote its homeomorphism group. $Y$ is \textit{$\frac{1}{\kappa}$-homogeneous} if the action of $\operatorname{Homeo}(Y)$ on $Y$ has exactly $\kappa$ orbits, where $\kappa$ is a cardinal number.
+So homogeneous spaces are $\frac{1}{1}$-homogeneous and the smaller the $\kappa$ is, the more homogeneous $Y$ is.
 Consequently, the pseudo-circle is $\frac{1}{\kappa}$-homogeneous, for an uncountable cardinal $\kappa$.
-At present time, however, it is an open question as whether $\kappa$ is equal to the cardinality of real numbers, and the answer may depend on the axioms of set theory.
-The last few years provided examples of $\frac{1}{k}$-homogeneous circle-like metric continua for the case when $k$ is a natural number.
-Neumann-Lara, Pellicer-Covarrubias and Puga-Espinosa \cite{NePP} gave an example of a decomposable circle-like $\frac{1}{2}$-homogeneous continuum.
+It is an open question as to whether $\kappa$ is equal to the cardinality of the real numbers.
+The last few years provided examples of $\frac{1}{\kappa}$-homogeneous circle-like metric continua for the case when $\kappa$ is a natural number.
+Neumann-Lara, Pellicer-Covarrubias and Puga \cite{NePP} gave an example of a decomposable circle-like $\frac{1}{2}$-homogeneous continuum.
 They asked (Question 4.10 \cite{NePP}) if there exists an indecomposable $\frac{1}{2}$-homogeneous circle-like continuum.
 Such an example (in fact a class of examples) was constructed by Pyrih and Vejnar \cite{PyVe}, and independently by the first author \cite{Bo}.
-Jim\'enez-Her\'andez, Minc and Pellicer-Covarrubias \cite{RiPP} constructed a family of $\frac{1}{n}$-homogeneous solenoidal continua for every integer $n>2$.
-Topologically inequivalent examples were also given by the first author \cite{Bo2}.
+Jim\'enez-Hern\'andez, Minc and Pellicer-Covarrubias \cite{RiPP} constructed a family of $\frac{1}{n}$-homogeneous solenoidal continua for every integer $n>2$.
+Topologically inequivalent examples were also given by the first author \cite{Bo2}, and a $\frac{1}{\omega}$-homogeneous solenoidal continuum was constructed there as well.
+A hereditarily decomposable, planar, $\frac{1}{2^{\omega}}$-homogeneous circle-like continuum is obtained by the identification of two endpoints in a singular arc-like continuum given by Ma\'ckowiak \cite{Ma}\footnote{We thank an anonymous referee for bringing this fact to our attention.}.
+In fact, Ma\'ckowiak's example is even more nonhomogeneous, in the sense that every orbit of the homeomorphism group consists of a single point.